rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 Determining these probabilities is easy for a fair six-sided die, as each outcome has a 1 in 6 chance of occuring.
 Hence, the probability of observing a number of 3 or less is

 P( **X** &le; 3 ) = 3 / 6.

-#### 3. Probability axioms

-1. The probability of an event is a non-negative real number.
-2. The probability that at least one event in the sample space will occur is 1.
-3.

-A probability must be
-between 0

-#### 4. Rules